BizInk/bizpress-business-resources/readme.txt

-=== Bizpress Xero Resources ===
+=== BizPress Business Lifecycle ===
 Contributors: Bizink,Jayden Major
-Tags: Bizink, Bizpress, business content, marketing Requires at least: 5.6
+Tags: Bizink, BizPress, business content, marketing Requires at least: 5.6
-Tested up to: 6.0.3
+Tested up to: 6.2.2
-Stable tag: 1.2.1
+Stable tag: 1.2.2
-Version: 1.2.1
 Requires PHP: 7.0

 Display business content on your website that is automatically updated by the Bizink team.